Definitions

 The access to a well-rounded education measure will account for 10% of the total accountability score for all schools.

-School Quality or Student Success Indicator Table: Measures and components
+school quality and student success Indicator Table: Measures and components

 Measure | Component | Description | Points possible |